 An inspiring must-read book for teachers who are looking for ways to get out from behind the lectern in order to give students the opportunity to facilitate their own learning and become their own best teachers.
 Particularly thought-provoking for middle and high school teachers.

 3. Teach Like a Pirate: Increase Student Engagement, Boost Your Creativity and Transform Your Life as an Educator by Dave Burgess

 This book encourages teachers to tap into their passion for teaching and engage their creativity and energy in order to make their classrooms brilliant, dynamic places of learning.
 Includes practical techniques and innovative ideas to use in the classroom, including over 30 hooks and 170 brainstorming questions.

 Another great book that offers practical tips and techniques for increasing rigor and engagement, thus getting the most out of your student community.
 You can even opt for the version that includes sample lesson plans, videos, and the teachlikeachampion.com online community.

 5. Teaching Smarter: An Unconventional Guide to Boosting Student Success by Patrick Kelley

-Streamlining your work to yield maximum efficiency is an effective way to not only avoid becoming overwhelmed and burned out, but boost your students’ academic performance.
-This book offers management suggestions and tips for increasing student responsibility and includes one section for teachers and another for students.
+Streamlining your work to yield maximum efficiency is an effective way to not only avoid becoming overwhelmed and burned out but boost your students’ academic performance.
+This must-read book for teachers offers management suggestions and tips for increasing student responsibility and includes one section for teachers and another for students.